-During a recent round of physical therapy sessions, I was pleased to learn that one of the exercise sets involved walking backwards.
+During a recent round of physical therapy sessions, I was pleased to learn that one of the exercise sets involved walking backward.

 Well, that was encouraging.
 But that was then and life moved on.
 Mama forgot how to walk and we stopped going to the pool.